 Be their shoulder to lean on and a person they can rely on.

-Do whatever you can to let them know they’re supported, appreciated and missed.
+Do what you can to let them know they’re supported, appreciated and missed.

 Okay, that’s all for now.
 I hope you found these ideas useful and could find the perfect gift for someone who’ll be spending time in the hospital during the holiday period.